mahrusferdous/commandline_todolist/README.md

 - Press 3 to mark tasks as complete
 - Press 4 to delete tasks
 - Press 5 to exit the application

+### Additional information
+- Use numbers to navigate delete
+- Use numbers to navigate mark task